 You can view your company's sales performance, analyze sales data in different views to see the sales performance.

 - Sales analytics repor: You can analyse your sales order/invoices and compare the value/quantity between different periods based on certain parameters like customers, customer group, itme, item group, territory or order type.

 - Sales order analysis report: This report provides current billing and delivery status for all active Sales Orders.

 Setting up a selling workflow

-The sales team at Spindl, after completing their trials and assessments, begin using the following sales workflow:
+After completing their trials and assessments, the sales team at Spindl begins using the following sales workflow:

 - All existing customers are entered into the system.
 This gives the salespeople a comprehensive database of details for each customer.
 Information such as tax ids, account managers, accounting details, territory, etc. Are all added.